Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

-The resulting multipass URL should then be submitted to `ShopifyCheckout.present()`.
-When the WebView is presented, multipass authentication will complete before redirecting the authenticated customer to checkout.

-##### Notes
+1. Follow the [Multipass documentation](https://shopify.dev/docs/api/multipass) to create a Multipass URL and set `return_to` to be the obtained `checkoutUrl`
+2. Provide the Multipass URL to `present(checkout:)`

-- The JSON above omits useful customer attributes that should be provided where possible,
-- Encryption and signing should be done server-side to ensure multipass keys can be kept secret.
+_Note: the above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret._

-### Sample Projects

-We provide sample projects in this repository which demonstrate integrating the package in various ways.
-For more information, see [`Samples/README.md`](Samples/README.md).
+#### Shop Pay
+To initialize accelerated Shop Pay checkout, the cart can set a [walletPreference](https://shopify.dev/docs/api/storefront/latest/mutations/cartBuyerIdentityUpdate#field-cartbuyeridentityinput-walletpreferences) to 'shop_pay'.
+The sign-in state of the buyer is app-local.
+The buyer will be prompted to sign in to their Shop account on their first checkout, and their sign-in state will be remembered for future checkout sessions.

+#### Customer Account API
+We are working on a library to provide buyer sign-in and authentication powered by the [new Customer Account API](https://www.shopify.com/partners/blog/introducing-customer-account-api-for-headless-stores)—stay tuned.

+---

 ### Contributing

-The filing of issues, feature requests, and code contributions via pull requests are welcome.
-For more details on how to contribute to this repository, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).
+We welcome code contributions, feature requests, and reporting of issues.
+Please see [guidelines and instructions](.github/CONTRIBUTING.md).